 The hidden benefits of habit reform

+The remarkable ancillary benefit of kicking just one bad habit is that the positive change spills over into other parts of our lives.
 While we don’t know exactly why this happens, we at least know that it does and that the principle applies not only to our individual lives but to societies and organizations.
 When Paul O’Neill took the helm of the flailing aluminum giant Alcoa, for example, he chose to hone in on worker safety.
 The focus on reforming that one keystone habit, Duhigg argues, was what turned Alcoa around and into one of the best performing stocks in the Dow Jones index.

 “Once you understand that habits can change,” Duhigg writes, “you have the freedom — and the responsibility — to remake them.
 Once you understand that habits can be rebuilt, the power of habit becomes easier to grasp, and the only option left is to get to work.”